Successful writers are creative, organised, disciplined, have excellent research skills and a passion for sharing the written word

 Look for job vacancies at:

-A basic web search will also uncover a plethora of forums and other sites aimed at, or run by, writers where opportunities are are listed and advice, support and critical feedback are available.
+A basic web search will also uncover forums and other sites aimed at, or run by, writers where opportunities are listed and advice, support and critical feedback are available.

 Because of the solitary nature of the work, membership of organisations can be useful for peer review and maintaining contact with the literary world.
 See the Society of Authors and WGGB for more information.

-Attending conventions and conferences such as the Winchester Writers' Festival or Crimefest, the international crime writers' convention in Bristol, can help you develop your knowledge of the industry, as well as providing a good opportunity to meet people and develop your networks.
+Attending conventions and conferences, such as Crimefest, the international crime writers' convention in Bristol, can help you develop your knowledge of the industry, as well as providing a good opportunity to meet people and develop your networks.

 For more specific training, you could consider the following:

-As you gain a back-catalogue of publications income from new work, often in the form of advances, may be complemented by income from previous work, in the form of royalties on published works, public lending rights payments, payments for anthologising work etc.
+As you gain a back catalogue of publications, income from new work (often in the form of advances) may be complemented by income from previous work, in the form of royalties on published works, public lending rights payments, payments for anthologising and so on.

 As your profile increases there may also be more potential for earning income from teaching, lecturing and appearances at events.

-The career of a writer can be unpredictable, and you must be resilient, producing a steady output of work.
-It is also important that you keep a close eye on the market, staying up to date with what kind of writing is selling and considering how to meet market demand.
+The career of a writer can be unpredictable so you must be resilient, producing a steady output of work.
+It's also important that you keep a close eye on the market, staying up to date with what kind of writing is selling and considering how to meet market demand.

-Alongside producing work, it is critical that you also work on marketing yourself and your work.
-If you have an agent or a publisher they are likely to help with publicity, but it is important that you also look for opportunities for publicity yourself, including:
+Alongside producing work, it's critical that you also work on marketing yourself and your work.
+An agent or a publisher is likely to help with publicity, but it's important that you also look for opportunities for publicity yourself, such as: